namoshri/CarND-Vehicle-Detection/README.md

 1. I spent lot of time issues dealing with .png, .jpg and its variation seen in image and video processing.
    I should have first converted all data files into jpg and should have used mpimg.imread for reading them for better consistency throughout.
 2. There are few false negatives seen in video, however that may be mainly because incorrect labelled data and can be improved with hard data mining.
+3. It took >10 min to process 50 sec video.
+So fps result is very lagging.
+This defininately not acceptable in real time.
+Should look for finding other approaches and also improve current pipeline etc.